Questions and Answers

 Dear Beauty Client,

 I greatly appreciate the time you are taking to inform yourself by first checking in with our FAQ page.
-There is a great deal of information here but I’ve found that the number one question is “How much does it cost?”
+There is a great deal of information here but I’ve found that the number one question is “How much does it cost?” (click link for my exact pricing).
 Never do I hear, “Can you dramatically improve the quality of my life, safely and hygienically?”

 Naturally, price is a consideration when shopping around and especially in this economic environment we are all trying to find the best deals out there.
 However, with cosmetic procedures such as permanent makeup, facial plastic surgeries, and other facial cosmetic services such as juviderm and botox, the last thing that is in your best interest is to seek out and find the lowest charging professional in the market place.